viniciushisao/GitHubListRepo/README.md

 # GitHub List

 Make a list of Git Hub Repository.
 Currently it is just working for listing JakeWharton's repository.
 In the future, I plan to change it.

+This is an Android project using Gradle.
+Usually the easiest way to run it is install latest [Android Studio](https://developer.android.com/studio/index.html), open this project and everything should work fine.
+It is not tested it other IDEs.

 # How it works